bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 > [!NOTE] Hardware also have responsibility when the interruption occurs
 > and that is: save necessary state.
 > so that it could be restored from

+###### Context Switching and Process state Management

+Now when the OS regains control, whatever approach might be used cooperative or with timer-interrupt, a decision has to be made what process next should be running.

+That decision makes **scheduler**, and that is whether to continue running the currently running-process, or switch to a different one.

+If the decision is made to switch, the OS executes low-level code that which we refer to as **context-switching**.

+A **context-switch** is conceptually simple: all the OS has to do is;

+When the return from trap is finally executed, instead of returning to the process that was running, the system resumes execution of another process.

+1. **Save state:** save a few register values for the currently-executing process (onto its kernel-stack)
+2. **Restore state:** restore a few for the soon-to-be-executing process (from its kernel-stack)

+To **save the context of the currently running process**, the OS will execute some low-level assembly code to: **save the general purpose registers, PC (program counter), as well as the kernel stack pointer of the currently running process** and then **restore said registers, PC and switch to kernel stack for the soon to be executing process**

+**Vizualization of the Context Switch**